pilotmoon/PopClip-Extensions/README.md

 The the current working directory will be set to the package directory.
 Within the script, access the selected text as `$POPCLIP_TEXT`, and other variables as described in [Script Fields](#script-fields).
 You can return a value from the script and have PopClip act upon it by defining an `after` key.
 See [Example Shell Script File](#example-shell-script-file).

 ### JavaScript action properties

 *Note: JavaScript extensions are brand new and it will take me some time to document everything fully.
 The following gives the basics.
 Please bear with me!*

+***A note on "module-based" extensions:** PopClip 2021.11 supports a new kind of extension that I am calling a module-based extension.
+In a module-based extension, the extension itself is defined by a JavaScript module.
+This allows greater flexibility and customization of the extension, at the cost of being more complex to explain and to use.
+This document focuses on "classic" extensions, and not module based extensions.
+Documentation for module-based extensions is still being prepared.*

 A JavaScript action is defined by the presence of either a `javascript file` field or a `javascript` field, as follows.